 Costs related to disposition of property acquired with CDBG-DR funds, including preparation for reuse as a public facility or infrastructure project.

 - Section 105(a)(9): Payment of Non-Federal Share

-Use of CDBG-DR funds to meet the non-federal cost share requirement (typically 10 percent) for eligible FEMA Public Assistance (PA) projects.
+Use of CDBG-DR funds to meet the non-federal cost share requirement for eligible federal grant programs, such as FEMA PA or HMGP.